-If you’re experiencing any kind of oral pain or discomfort, you may be wondering how urgent the issue is.
-The hustle and bustle of daily life can get in the way of getting treatment for your discomfort, so let the team at St. Clair Tooth Co. take the guesswork out of oral pain.
-We can help you understand a few of the most common causes of oral pain, and get you started on the right treatment to remedy your issue.
-If you feel the issue is urgent, schedule an emergency appointment today.
+If you’re experiencing any kind of tooth pain or discomfort, you may be wondering how urgent the issue is.
+The hustle and bustle of daily life can get in the way of getting treatment for your discomfort, so let the dental team at St. Clair Tooth Co. take the guesswork out of oral pain.
+From teeth grinding to decay, here are a few of the most common causes of tooth pain.
+If you feel the issue is urgent, schedule an emergency appointment in St. Clair Shores today.

 Tooth decay is one of the most common causes of oral pain.
 Cavities can cause pain or discomfort in your tooth, and make it more sensitive.
 If you do not get treatment for a cavity, the pulp inside your tooth may become infected and inflamed, causing a serious and painful toothache.
 If you have an infected or decayed tooth, see Dr. Cassleman right away.
 Without proper treatment, your condition will only get worse, potentially resulting in extraction and replacement.
 To avoid this, come in for regular cleanings and exams.